 The Village also projects fund balances and cash reserves into the future to ensure the Village's financial position does not deteriorate.
-These projections have assisted in identifying any structural financial future to ensure the Village's financial position does not deteriorate.
 These projections have assisted in identifying any structural financial deficiencies that may occur in the future, or opportunities, and maintain the strong financial condition of the Village.
 Examples include identification of key points in the future when sales tax rebate agreements expire and debt service obligations are satisfied, which will help the Village continue to meet its operating and capital needs as well as its long-term pension obligations.
 The Village can also identify when certain significant changes may occur in revenues, such as short-term grants from the State expiring, changes in per capita distributions due to changes in the Village's official population, expiration of TIF Districts, and model the fiscal impacts that a recession or other economic disruption may have on Village revenues.

 The Village strives to create an informative budget document each year.
-The budget document has been submitted to the Government Finance Officers Association (GFOA) for its Distinguished Budget Presentation Award the past 17 years.
+The budget document has been submitted to the Government Finance Officers Association (GFOA) for its Distinguished Budget Presentation Award the past 18 years.
 Each of these years, the Village's annual budget has received this award.
-We believe the 2023-24 Budget continues to meet the standards set forth by the GFOA and anticipate this document will receive the budget award.
+We believe the 2024-25 Budget continues to meet the standards set forth by the GFOA and anticipate this document will receive the budget award.
 Any review comments received from the GFOA will be utilized to help enhance further budget documents.